ctboughter/AIMS/docs/source/index.rst

    &

    Boughter CT, Meier-Schellersheim M. An Integrated Approach to the Characterization of Immune Repertoires Using AIMS\: An Automated Immune Molecule Separator.
-BioRxiv.
-2022.
-DOI: 10.1101/2022.12.07.519510
+PLoS Computational Biology.
+2023.
+DOI: 10.1371/journal.pcbi.1011577

 Contents
 --------